Canadian National Railway

 Canadian Pacific Railway Limited

-Canadian National currently has a Zacks Rank #3 (Hold).
+Canadian National holds a Zacks Rank #3, implying a short-term

 CDN NATL RY CO (CNI): Free Stock Analysis

 CDN PAC RLWY (CP): Free Stock Analysis Report

 UNION PAC CORP (UNP): Free Stock Analysis